comphilip/koreader-wiki/Download.md

 * handle the new 4GB PW2 models
 * shortcut chevrons for the first/last page navigation in menus
 * swipe east/west to switch dictionary in dict quick lookup window
-* update mupdf and k2pdfopt to latest version
 * hold on config panel, zoom mode menu and font menu to set global default option
 * show pages left and battery status on minibar
 * restrict highlight in current page area